apache/cordova-docs/docs/en/edge/cordova/events/events.md

 ## Accessing the Feature

-As of version 3.0, Cordova implements device-level APIs as _plugins_.
-Use the CLI's `plugin` command, described in The Command-line Interface, to add or remove this feature for a project:
+As of version 3.0, Cordova implements battery status and other device-level APIs as _plugins_.
+Access to all other events not related to battery status are enabled by default.
+Use the CLI's `plugin` command, described in The Command-line Interface, to enable or disable battery events:

         $ cordova plugin add https://git-wip-us.apache.org/repos/asf/cordova-plugin-battery-status.git
         $ cordova plugin rm org.apache.cordova.core.battery-status